tgquintela/tgquintela.github.io/_posts/2016-12-26-blog-post-job-revolution-i.md

 ---
 title: 'Job revolution (I)'
+subtitle: 'Qualitative basics and considerations about job dynamics and information revolution.
+A first approach.'
 excerpt: 'Qualitative basics and considerations about job dynamics and information revolution.
-A first approach.'
+In this first approach we visit basic concepts of job market and how can be changes by new techonologies.'
 date: 2016-12-26
 permalink: /blog/2016/12/job-revolution-i/